 Submitting information to the Special Rapporteur

 The communications sent by the Special Rapporteur rely, to an important extent, on the information provided.
 It is therefore very important that this information be the most accurate, updated and specific as possible.
-In order to facilitate this, the Special Rapporteur requests that you fill out the ‘submitting information form’ above.
+In order to facilitate this, the Special Rapporteur requests that you fill out the this online form.

-The Special Rapporteur seeks to receive information on violations of human rights falling under their area of competence from individuals, groups, civil society organizations, NGOs, specialized agencies, Governments, United Nations bodies, and intergovernmental organizations.
+The Special Rapporteurs seek to receive information on violations of human rights falling under their area of competence from individuals, groups, civil society organizations, NGOs, specialized agencies, Governments, United Nations bodies, and intergovernmental organizations.

-The Special Rapporteur may raise concerns about the allegations received and request Governments to clarify, make observations and comments on the matter.
+The Special Rapporteur may raise concerns about the allegations received from Government and request that they clarify, make observations and comment on the matter.

 What will the Special Rapporteur do with the information received?